chikusanao/housevoltex-server-rules/rules.md

     *This is not to say we will be holding events.
 This is an important clarification to avoid misunderstanding.
 14. Trading or selling controllers and other equipment should be done privately between individuals.
 The server administration will not be involved in any related issues and cannot offer assistance.
 Please conduct these transactions privately and not within the server.

 Failure to comply with the above rules may result in expulsion or a ban without prior notice.
-If you see a user who you believe is not following the rules, please contact the administration.
+If you see a user who you believe is not following the rules, please contact us via the #inquiry channel.